How to integrate Power BI using C#

 Step-by-step instructions

-To get data from Power BI using C# we first need to create a DSN (Data Source) which will access data from Power BI.
-We will later be able to read data using C#.
+To get data from Power BI using C#, we first need to create an ODBC data source.
+We will later read this data in C#.
 Perform these steps:

 Open ODBC Data Source